-- Seller prefers the cat-and-mouse negotiation game.
+- The seller prefers the cat-and-mouse negotiation game.

-- Home is in or near foreclosure.
+- The home is in or near foreclosure.

 How to Deal With Motivated Sellers

-- Ask the listing agent why the seller is selling?
 If it's not a viable reason to sell, you might be wasting your time if you don't want to pay list price.